A Characterization for Decidable Separability by Piecewise Testable Languages: Common Patterns

 where $w_{n,i}$ is the label of the $i$-th child of the root in $T(w_n)$.
 Therefore, the $\contentmorphism$-Ramseyan subtree of each $w_{n,i}$ is of height at most $H-1$.
 By induction, one can extract from every $(w_{n,i})_n$ an adequate subsequence.
 Proceeding iteratively for $i=1,2,\ldots, K$, one extracts from $(w_n)_n$ a subsequence $(w_{\sigma(n)})_n$ such that every $(w_{\sigma(n),i})_n$ is adequate.
 But a finite concatenation of adequate sequences is obviously adequate.
 Therefore, the subsequence $(w_{\sigma(n)})_n$ of $(w_n)_n$ is also adequate.

-\item The arity of $w_n$ grows to infinity.
+\item [Case 2] The arity of $w_n$ grows to infinity.
 Therefore, extracting if necessary, one can assume for every $n$, that $\arity{w_n}\geq \max(n,3)$.
-Since each factorization tree is $\contentmorphism$-Ramseyan and since the arity of the root of the root of each tree is at least 3, all children of the root of the $n$-th tree map to the same idempotent in $2^A$, say $B_n\subseteq A$.
+Since each factorization tree is $\contentmorphism$-Ramseyan and since the arity of the root of each tree is at least 3, all children of the root of the $n$-th tree map to the same idempotent in $2^A$, say $B_n\subseteq A$.
 Since $2^A$ is finite, one can further extract a subsequence, say $w_{\sigma(n)}$, such that $B_{\sigma(n)}$ is constant, equal to some $B\subseteq A$.
-To sum up, each word from the subsequence is of the form
+To sum up, each word of the subsequence is of the form